-Katie nodded.
+Her friend nodded.
 “How long have I been here?”

 “Oh, goodness knows.
 Weeks, but not as long as Lars and me.
 We were so lucky to stumble on this place.
 It used to be popular in the 60’s when meditation and gurus attracted people in their thousands from around the globe.
 We decided to stay and live rough for a while instead of spending our travel money on accommodation,” Inger explained.

-Katie sighed.
+The young woman sighed.
 “I still can’t remember much at all—not even my name or where I come from.”